 For example, a system that resolves 2000 horizontal lines and 1500 vertical lines has 6.75 effective megapixels (2000×1500×1.5 ×1.5).
 In order to reach this resolution, that seems low but it is actually quite good, the camera sensor must possess a raw resolution that is much higher (20MP or more).

-It is noteworthy that the concept of "perceptual megapixels" was made popular by DxOLabs, a business that maintains an excellent Web site about cameras and lenses.
-But their definition of perceptual MP is a trade secret; the definition that we employ in this article is entirely based in our own research.
+It is important to give credit to DxOLabs here: they popularized the concept of "perceptual megapixels" (PMP) and maintain an excellent Web site about cameras and lenses.
+But their definition of PMP is a trade secret; the definition employed in this article is entirely based in our own research.

 Having said all that, how can you estimate the perceptual resolution of the equipment you possess?
-Cameras, lenses, the same lens at different apertures, focus calibration — each component has a huge impact on the effective resolution.
+Cameras, lenses, different apertures of each lens, focus calibration — every component has a huge impact on the effective resolution.

 An empirical, but simple and effective method, is the following: